Health/Medical Admin Services

 At the countrywide level, the racial-ethnic distribution of health and medical administrative services majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Health & Medical Administrative Services, too.
-About 0.4% of those with this major are international students.
+Americans aren’t the only ones with an interest in Health & Medical Administrative Services.
+About 0.5% of those with this major are international students.
 The most popular countries for students from outside the country are: